Newly Blue, Maine Expands Access To Abortion

 State dollars, not federal, will pay for the abortions performed through Maine's Medicaid program (in general, Medicaid is funded by both state and federal tax dollars).

-Though the bill passed in the Democratically controlled-legislature, it faced staunch opposition from Republicans, including state Sen. Lisa Keim, during floor debates.
+Though the bill passed in the Democratic-controlled Legislature, it faced staunch opposition from Republicans, including state Sen. Lisa Keim, during floor debates.

 "Maine people should not be forced to have their hard-earned tax dollars [used] to take the life of a living pre-born child," Keim says.